Welcome to ÖTILLÖ Sprint Engadin

 The alpine Swimrun race

 This Sprint distance is like being in a dream world.
 The course has some up and down, it has great swims with spectacular views and it has lots of spectators.

 The ÖTILLÖ Swimrun Sprint course in Engadin is around the small town of Silvaplana.
 With swims in two lakes and some great runs; both on the valley floor and some with some vertical gain.
-The race course is beautiful and rewarding.
+The race course is beautiful and feels like you are in a mountain dream.

 An ÖTILLÖ Sprint race is the perfect swimrun race for those of you who feel that the World Series is too much or for those who want to go fast.
 Traditionally we have everything from very strong racers to absolute beginner Swimrunners doing the Sprint distances.
 Race in pairs or solo.